About Kabuki syndrome

 Health professionals usually diagnose Kabuki syndrome by looking for the distinctive facial features of the syndrome, as well as other characteristics.
-Sometimes they might do genetic testing too, but for 20-45% of patients it isn't possible to say what gene has caused the condition.
+Genetic testing can confirm the diagnosis.

 Early intervention services for children with Kabuki syndrome

-If you live in a National Disability Insurance Scheme (NDIS) trial area and your child has a confirmed diagnosis of Kabuki syndrome, your child can get support under the NDIS.
-The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like wheelchairs.
+If your child has a confirmed diagnosis of Kabuki syndrome, your child can get support under the National Disability Insurance Scheme (NDIS).
+The NDIS helps you get services and support in your community.
+It also gives you funding for things like early intervention therapies or one-off items like wheelchairs.

 Looking after yourself and your family

-If your child has Kabuki syndrome, it’s easy to get caught up in looking after her.
-But it’s important to look after your own wellbeing too.
-If you’re physically and mentally well, you’ll be better able to care for your child.
+Although it’s easy to get caught up in looking after your child with Kabuki syndrome, it’s important to look after your own wellbeing too.
+If you take care of yourself, you’ll be better able to care for your child.